Honda Civic Insurance Rates

 Rates are averaged for all Honda Civic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The next list is a recap of the data that was touched on above.
+The following list is a brief review of the ideas that were touched on in the above illustrations.

-- Drivers can save approximately $190 per year simply by quoting online well ahead of the renewal date
+- It is possible to save approximately $190 per year simply by quoting online in advance

 Now that you have a better understanding of how Honda Civic car insurance rates are determined, the next step is to find out what your policy might look like.
 Take advantage of our free quote tool below to compare Honda Civic insurance costs from multiple companies.